 Therefore, it is critical to create web pages that are both aesthetically pleasing and contextually relevant.

-- Canva: Is a go-to program for producing eye-catching visuals.
+1. Canva: This is a go-to program for producing eye-catching visuals.
 It can bring your best visual ideas to life with its thousands of professional templates, images, and quality content.

 Canva’s pro edition allows you to invite your whole team to manage your brand assets, get approvals, and scale your visual content with real-time collaboration.

-- Creatopy: formerly known as Bannersnack, is another graphic creation tool similar to Canva.
-The difference is that Creatopy emphasises a few features that are aimed for marketers.
+2. Creatopy: formerly known as Bannersnack, is another graphic creation tool similar to Canva.
+The difference is that Creatopy emphasises a few features that are aimed at marketers.